Summer is the time for playing, relaxing, going on vacation, and watching tv, right?

 Don’t throw up your hands in despair just yet; there are lots of things you can do to help your kids retain what they’ve learned – or even learn something new – over the summer.

 - Read to them.
 Make going to the library part of your weekly routine; most have a free summer reading program with incentives and activities.
 You might be thinking about reading just to your younger children, but older kids will enjoy a family reading time if you choose books that are engaging.
 I taught high school science for 10 years, and I read Jurassic Park to my students almost every year.
 They loved it!
-Consider books from 101 chapter books to read to your kids; there’s something on it for everyone.
+Consider books from 101 chapter books to read to your kids or 101 picture books to read to your kids; there’s something on it for everyone.

 - Encourage them to read.
 While reading to your kids is important and valuable, getting them to read on their own is also critical.
 Do whatever it takes to get them reading – borrow the graphic novels they want from the library or buy them the magazines they love.
 For older kids, pick up something exciting.
 For younger ones, try a feel good story.
 Make a reading nook inside and another outside (hammock, anyone?).
 Also, let them see you reading.
 You are, after all, their biggest role model.